MongoEngine/mongoengine/docs/guide/querying.rst

 square-bracket notation, and prefix the MongoEngine field name with a tilde.
 The field name that follows the tilde will be translated to the name used in the database.
-Note that when referring to fields on embedded documents, the name of the :class:`~mongoengine.EmbeddedDocumentField`, followed by a dot, should be used before the name of the field on the embedded document.
+Note that when referring to fields on embedded documents, the name of the :class:`~mongoengine.fields.EmbeddedDocumentField`, followed by a dot, should be used before the name of the field on the embedded document.
 The following example shows how the substitutions are made::